prasantgupta52/Attendy/README.md

 ## Setup Of Application

-To run this application we have to do a required setup please refer to [Setup](Background/README.md) or you can also see the Setup/Instruction Section Of (Attendy)[http://prasantgupta52.github.io/Attendy]
+To run this application we have to do a required setup please refer to [Setup](Background/README.md) in [Backend Directory](Background) or you can also see the Setup/Instruction Section Of [Attendy](http://prasantgupta52.github.io/Attendy)

 ## Technologies Used